MacsiDigital/laravel-zoom/README.md

   $users = Zoom::user()->all();
 ```

-When calling the the all function we will make up to 5 API calls to retreive all the data, so 5 x 300 records (the max allowed), i.e. up to 1500 records per request.
+When calling the all function we will make up to 5 API calls to retrieve all the data, so 5 x 300 records (the max allowed), i.e. up to 1500 records per request.
 This can be amended in the config by updating 'max_api_calls_per_request'.

 More info below in ResultSets.

 ### Get

-We utilise the get function when we want to retreive filtered records.
+We utilise the get function when we want to retrieve filtered records.
 Note that Zoom doesn't offer much in the way of filters.
 So check the documentation.

 ``` php
     $users = Zoom::user()->where('status', 'active')->get();